Arizona Veterinary Board Criminal Reporting | Criminal Consequences for a Veterinarian

 Criminal Charges and Behavior Analyst Rules with the Arizona Board

-When a professional applies to the Arizona’sVeterinary Board, they must disclose a felony criminal court sentence (and other similar offenses) on their application.
-Aveterinarian must self report a felony no matter how much time or how many years have passed since the conviction.
+When a professional applies to Arizona’sVeterinary Board, they must disclose a felony criminal court sentence (and other similar offenses) on their application.
+Aveterinarian must self-report a felony no matter how much time or how many years have passed since the conviction.
 After self-reporting occurs, the Board contacts theveterinarian and initiates an investigation utilizing the law of the AZ Practice Act.
-The investigation helps to determine whether the veterinarian professional is a danger to the public, has any medical or mental health problems and whether theveterinarian has rehabilitated in the time since the criminal incident occurred.
+The investigation helps to determine whether the veterinarian professional is a danger to the public, has any medical or mental health problems, and whether theveterinarian has been rehabilitated in the time since the criminal incident occurred.
 Simply put,Veterinary Boards want to know whether theveterinarian applicant can provide safe medical care.

 Veterinary Board Probation Information